craigduncanlab/singlecell/genome_sizes.md

 ## DNA

+In prokaryotic organisms, the DNA molecules are present in the main cellular structure of the a single celled organism; in eurokaryotes there is a 'nuclear' membrane enclosing the genetic material in a subdivision of the cell, over which products must be transported: there is a division of both material and function.

-DNA can be much longer (terminated for each chromosome e.g. 5 centrimetres long for each, humans have 46 of them, roughly paired into 23 'sets' of chromosome pairs).
+DNA can be much longer than RNA (it is terminated for each chromosome e.g. 5 centrimetres long for each, humans have 46 of them, roughly paired into 23 'sets' of chromosome pairs).

 It has been said that human DNA would equal a length of 2.3 metres long in every cell when unravelled.
 An example, is [here](https://hypertextbook.com/facts/1998/StevenChen.shtml), where it is said that the average length of the 46 chromosomes in the human body is 5cm (46 x 5cm = 230cm = 2.3m).
 In that calculation, it states that there are closer to 6 Gbp per cell (i.e. twice the human genome nt number).